Equal Employment Opportunity Commission.

 Regulatory Flexibility Act

 The Commission certifies under 5 U.S.C.
-Sec.
-605(b), enacted by the Regulatory Flexibility Act (96), that this rule will not have a significant economic impact on a substantial number of small entities, because it applies exclusively to a federal agency and individuals accessing the services of a Federal agency.
+605(b), enacted by the Regulatory Flexibility Act (Pub.
+L. 96-354), that this rule will not have a significant economic impact on a substantial number of small entities, because it applies exclusively to a federal agency and individuals accessing the services of a federal agency.
 For this reason, a regulatory flexibility analysis is not required.

 Unfunded Mandates Reform Act of 1995

-This rule will not result in the expenditure by State, local, or tribal governments, in the aggregate, or by the private sector, of $100 million or more in any one year, and it will not significantly or uniquely affect small governments.
-Therefore, no actions were deemed necessary under the Unfunded Mandates Reform Act of 1995.
+This proposed rule will not result in the expenditure by State, local, or tribal governments, in the aggregate, or by the private sector, of $100 million or more in any one year, and it will not significantly or uniquely affect small governments.
+Therefore, no actions were deemed necessary under the provisions of the Unfunded Mandates Reform Act of 1995.

 Paperwork Reduction Act

-A. By revising the heading to read as set forth above.
+2. The heading of part 1615 is revised to read as set forth above.

-B. By removing the term “handicap” wherever it appears and adding, in its place, the term “disability”.
+3. Amend part 1615 to remove the term “handicap” wherever it appears and add, in its place, the term “disability.”

-D. By removing the term “nonhandicapped persons” wherever it appears and adding, in its place, the term “individuals without disabilities”.
+6. Amend part 1615 to remove the term “nonhandicapped persons” wherever it appears and add, in its place, the term “individuals without disabilities.”

-E. By removing the term “Chairman” wherever it appears and adding, in its place, the term “Chair”.
+7. Amend part 1615 to remove the term “Chairman” wherever it appears and add, in its place, the term “Chair.”

-F. By removing the term “EEO Director” wherever it appears and adding, in its place, the term “Director of OEO”.
+8. Amend part 1615 to remove the term “EEO Director” wherever it appears and add, in its place, the term “Director of OEO.”

 (b) The purpose of this part is also to effectuate section 508 of the Rehabilitation Act, which requires that when Federal departments and agencies develop, procure, maintain, or use electronic and information technology, they shall ensure accessibility by individuals with disabilities who are Federal employees or applicants, or members of the public.